the-real-i9/Backend-Topics-Study/Learn/HTTP--API-dev/Caching/Concepts.md

 ## Server Side
 These are public caches.
-- Redis or Memcached.
-(You'll host them yourself)
+- A caching proxy server that uses Redis or Memcached (You'll host it yourself).
+This is more like creating your own CDN.
 - Cloud provider's managed cache.
 - Content Delivery Networks (CDN) - A caching proxy server for serving mostly static files.
 They are mostly offered by cloud providers.